Brent Mydland: Grateful Dead

 Mydland's last show with the Grateful Dead was on July 23, 1990, at the World Music Theater, in Tinley Park, Illinois.

 In 1994, he was inducted into the Rock and Roll Hall of Fame as a member of the Grateful Dead.

 Equipment

-While Keith Godchaux had preferred to play only piano at concerts, Mydland was keen to experiment with different sounds during live performances.
-He frequently changed his setup to add new sounds.
+While Keith Godchaux had preferred to play only piano at concerts, Mydland was keen to experiment with different electronic keyboards and synthesizers and frequently changed his setup to add new sounds.
 He played several different electric pianos and synthesizers throughout his tenure.
 Upon joining the band in 1979, his piano sounds came from a Fender Rhodes.
 In 1982, he switched to a Yamaha CP-70 electric grand, though he only used it for about one year.
 During this time he also used analog synthesizers including a Minimoog, and a Sequential Circuits Prophet-5.
 In 1983, he replaced his analog synthesizers and electric piano with a Yamaha GS-1 digital piano.
 The GS-1 is an extremely rare synthesizer, with only about 100 ever produced.
 In the mid-eighties, he also added an E-mu Emulator II to his rig.